krisgoks/markdowns/codebuilder/codebuilderintro.md

 ### Saving the code lists

-Saving codes in the database is similar to the download process, but here you will press the save button instead of download.
+Saving codes in the database is like the download process, but here you will press the save button instead of download.
 If the database contains a code-list with the same name as the current one, then an overwrite prompt will be presented to you.
 You can choose to overwrite existing data or press no and change the name and try saving it again.

-*please see naming convention section on how to name your code-lists*
+*please see naming convention section on how to name your code-lists.*

 ### Viewing code lists in the library